malini4569/HRMS-Management-system/README.md

-# HRMS Leave Management System
+# HR Leave Management System

 This is a simple web-based **Leave Management System** built using **HTML, CSS, JavaScript**, and **localStorage** (for simulation purposes).
 It allows employees to apply for leaves and managers/admins to approve or reject them.